 The data we collect about you

-Personal data, or personal information, means any information relating to an identifiable individual.
-It does not include any data or information which relates to a person that cannot be identified or where the person’s identity has been removed (i.e. anonymous data).
+Personal data, comprises any information relating to an identifiable individual.
+It does not include any information which relates to a person that cannot be identified or where the person’s identity has been removed (i.e. anonymous data).
 It also does not include information relating solely to a business or other organisation, rather than to a person.
+The term processing is used to refer to any activities carried out in respect of personal data, such as collecting, storing, using, organising, amending, disclosing and deleting data.

-By using our site, or engaging our products and services, we may collect, use, store and transfer different kinds of personal data about you, which we have grouped together as follows:
+By using our site, making an enquiry and/or entering into a transaction with us, we may collect, use, store and transfer different kinds of personal data about you, which we have grouped together as follows:

 - Identity Data – data which identifies you (including your name, username, title and date of birth)